HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Discussion

-The core design of HUG-VAS lies in its hierarchical architecture, which decouples the generation of centerlines and radial profiles.
-This two-stage generative strategy is inspired by traditional manual segmentation workflows in SimVascular, where users independently define the centerline and adjust cross-sectional radii under image guidance.
-In practice, the centerline and radial profiles of a vessel vary independently across patients, each following its own distribution, although they remain anatomically correlated to some extent.
-However, to the best of our knowledge, prior SSMs enforce a strict one-to-one mapping between centerline and radius, thereby constraining their variability in an unrealistic and overly rigid manner.
-In contrast, HUG-VAS generates radial profiles conditionally based on the centerline, enabling a diverse range of radius configurations for a fixed centerline shape.
-Moreover, this conditional flexibility can be explicitly modulated using the scale factor $\gamma$ in the classifier-free guidance scheme.
-For example, setting $\gamma = 0$ allows the radial profile to vary independently of the centerline, while increasing $\gamma$ gradually strengthens the dependence of the radial profile on the centerline geometry.
-At higher values (e.g., $\gamma = 6$), the model tightly couples the radius to the centerline, effectively suppressing conditional variability and enforcing a nearly deterministic mapping.
+\paragraph{Hierarchical architecture} The core design of HUG-VAS lies in its hierarchical architecture, which decouples the generation of centerlines and radial profiles.
+This two-stage strategy is inspired by traditional manual segmentation workflows in SimVascular, where users first define the centerline and then adjust cross-sectional radii under image guidance.
+In practice, centerline trajectories and radial profiles vary independently across patients, each following its own distribution while remaining anatomically correlated.
+Prior SSMs, however, typically enforce a strict one-to-one mapping between centerline and radius, thereby constraining variability in an overly rigid and unrealistic manner.
+By contrast, HUG-VAS generates radial profiles conditionally on the centerline, enabling diverse radius configurations for a fixed centerline shape.
+This conditional flexibility can be tuned via the scale factor $\gamma$ in the classifier-free guidance scheme: $\gamma=0$ allows the radial profile to vary independently, while increasing $\gamma$ progressively strengthens dependence on the centerline.
+At higher values (e.g., $\gamma=10$), the model tightly couples the two, effectively suppressing conditional variability and approaching a deterministic mapping (more details in Supplementary Note 5).